elmcraft/elmcraft.org/content/faqs/html-lazy-not-working.md

   Html.Lazy.lazy (\_ -> showUser model.user) "never changes, right?"
 ```

-This doesn't work, because `lazy` also checks the function being passed in by reference!
+This doesn't work, because `lazy` also checks that the function being passed is the same reference as before!

-Here `(\_ -> showUser model.user)` is an anonymous function value that gets created every single time `showUserLazy` is called, so even though our argument is a static string, Html.Lazy is noticing our function is changing and busting the cache.
+Here `(\_ -> showUser model.user)` is an anonymous function value that gets created every single time `showUserLazy` is called, so even though our argument is a static string, `Html.Lazy.lazy` is noticing our function is changing and busting the cache.